 Daum cameo glass beaker vase decorated with violets

-A pretty Art Nouveau Daum cameo glass beaker vase decorated with finely enamelled violet flowers and leaves.
+Art Nouveau Daum cameo glass beaker vase decorated with finely enamelled violet flowers and leaves.
 The subtle colours of the enamels show the quality of the Artist’s work and capture the beautiful but subtle colours in these beautiful flowers.
 At least 3 layers of enamel would be used to achieve such beautiful and delicate colours.
 Very finely acid etched with excellent hand finiahsed detail.
 Cameo signature.
 French c 1905.
 Excellent original condition and a beautiful piece that would enhance any collection.

 In 1878, Jean Daum (1825-1885) bought the Sainte-Catherine glassworks in Nancy.
 He made both of his sons partners in the business – Auguste in 1879 and Antonin in 1887.
 Upon finishing his classical education in Bitche, Metz, and Nancy, Auguste Daum received a law degree from the university in Paris.
 He abandoned his law career in order to manage his father’s factory and, in 1904, he became the president of the Nancy Commercial Court.
 Upon his death in 1909, his brother Antonin took over the family business.
 Antonin was a student in Lunéville and then attended a secondary school in Nancy.
 In 1887, he graduated from the Ecole Centrale de Paris and joined the glass factory to attend to the renovation of forms and decorations.